How to Run an Accurate Credit Check on a Tenant in 6 Steps

 6. Individual Account Histories

-Often, landlords will be able to see individual trade lines (such as a credit card or loan), how much the applicant owes, and if all their payments have been made on time.
+Often, landlords can see individual trade lines (such as a credit card or loan), how much the applicant owes, and whether all their payments have been made on time.

 Credit report final on iPropertyManagement.com